James Huneker: Biography

 At a time when conservative tastes dominated American cultural life, he stated his credo boldly in a New York Sun column in 1908: "Let us try to shift the focus when a new man comes into our ken.
 Let us study each man according to his temperament and not ask ourselves whether he chimes in with other men's music.
 The giving of marks in schoolmaster's fashion should have become obsolete centuries ago.
 To miss modern art is to miss all the thrill and excitement our present life holds."

 Part of Huneker's notoriety in his day was connected to the flamboyant persona he established.
 He was known as a tirelessly social man with an enormous capacity for liquor and stimulating conversation, which (given his extensive erotic experiences) could be quite ribald.
 His friend H. L. Mencken described his dinner table conversation as "a really amazing compound of scandalous anecdotes, shrewd judgments, and devastating witticisms."
 Numerous memoirs from the period recall him as an unforgettable personality.

 Huneker's last years were spent in financially straitened circumstances.
 He continued reviewing concerts to the end of his life, but his freelance work, however prolific, had never afforded him a large income and the sales figures for his many books were moderate at best.
 He died in New York City of pneumonia in 1921, at the age of sixty-four.
 He was survived by his second wife and one child, his son by his first marriage.
+Two daughters from his second marriage having predeceased their parents.